Early Career Coaching For Lawyers

-Entering your first years of professional practice can be daunting.
-Surviving them can be just as challenging.
+Entering your first years of professional legal practice as a lawyer can be daunting.

 The pressure to achieve my dream of becoming a lawyer, attending university while working full-time, transitioning careers, taking a massive pay cut, and starting over was immense.
-I needed to prove to myself and those around me that I could succeed once more.

 Despite support from colleagues and clients, I constantly doubted my abilities.
-Whatever I did was never enough.

-The key to overcoming these challenges was ultimately quite simple - time and more than I had initially allowed myself.
+The key to overcoming these challenges was ultimately quite simple - time and more time than I had initially allowed myself.

 I spent most of my first professional year feeling miserable and ready to quit.